S'amuser et sortir Panama

 What's very local

-On weekends, limousines rented by los yeyesitos (the golden youth) are often on the road to celebrate birthdays or graduations...
+On weekends, beautiful limousines, hired by los yeyesitos (the golden youth), are often on the road to celebrate birthdays or graduations...
 More popular, chivas parranderas are old buses or diablos rojos refurbished especially for the fiesta!
-Colourful and open-sided, the chivas roam the city from 9pm onwards, with an explosive murga ("brass band") inside: sax, trumpet, trombone, percussion...
+Colorful and open-sided, the chivas roam the city at night with an explosive murga ("brass band") on board: saxophone, trumpet, trombone, percussion...
 If there's no live concert, you'll be treated to an explosive bass sound system!
-The seats have a wooden bar system for glasses and bottles of seco or national rum.
-For US$30 per person, you can drink without limit.
+The armchairs have a wooden bar system for glasses and bottles of seco or national rum.
+Drink, dance and wobble...
+For around forty dollars per person, the evening's drinking knows no bounds.
 Back around midnight.
 Youth hostels usually organize groups.

-When it comes to dress code, Latinos make an effort to dress up when they go out, so avoid shorts, or you'll be turned away.
-Of course, it's more relaxed in Bocas and in the bars that cater primarily to tourists.
+Latinos make an effort to dress up when they go out, so avoid shorts and flip-flops, at the risk of being turned away.
+Of course, it's much more relaxed in Bocas and in the bars, which are aimed primarily at tourists.

 Smokers